To establish the process for accessing an administrative court record, aggregate records and court records for the purpose of research.

 (2)(C)(iii) A request to access a court record under this rule is also governed by Rule 4-202.06 and Rule 4-202.07.

-(3) A request to classify a court record as private or protected shall be presented in writing to the state court administrator.
-The request shall contain the relief sought and a statement of facts, authority and argument in support of the request.
+(3) Requests to classify a record.
+A request to classify a court record as private or protected shall be presented to the state court administrator.
+The request shall include the relief sought and a statement of facts, authority and argument in support of the request.
 The state court administrator may deny access to the record until the determination is entered.

-(5) A request to identify a data element as an index shall be presented in writing to the state court administrator.
-The request shall contain the relief sought and a statement of facts, authority and argument in support of the request.
+(5) Index.
+A request to identify a data element as an index shall be presented to the state court administrator.
+The request shall include the relief sought and a statement of facts, authority and argument in support of the request.
 The state court administrator shall present the request to the Management Committee, which shall consider the request in the same manner as provided for appeals in Rule 4-202.07.